 - Nipple and Navel piercings take on average 6 to 12 months to heal

 - Problems - If something comes up that doesn't seem right, do not put off getting it taken care of.
 Meaning if you think that your piercing is infected or doesn't seem healthy don't put off contacting your piercer or seeking medical treatment in hopes it will just get better.
-Also don't run to the internet and start trying everything that is suggested to solve the problem.
+Also, don't run to the internet and start trying everything that is suggested to solve the problem.
 There is a great deal of good information on the internet but it doesn't replace sitting down with your piercer first hand and figuring out what the cause of the problem is and what is the best course of action is.

 - Healthy and Diet - Being unhealthy or having a poor diet can prolong the piercing's healing time and increase the likelihood of infection or other problems.
 Having a nutritional diet, getting plenty of rest and reducing stress will all aid in your body's ability to heal your piercing quickly and fight off infection.

-- Antiseptics vs. Saline Solution Only vs. Doing Nothing -This has has been a debate that has been on going between piercers since the 1990s.
+- Antiseptics vs. Saline Solution Only vs. Doing Nothing -This has has been a debate that has been ongoing between piercers since the 1990s.
 I could write a whole blog just on this subject but it is my experience that using an antiseptic is the best option.
 The reason being is due to the amount of time it takes to heal a piercing, there is a high risk that the person healing the piercing will make a mistake and contaminate the piercing.
 For this reason, I believe that addressing the contamination as soon as possible is the best option to eliminate the possibility of infection.
 Saline Solutions such as H2Ocean do not have any antiseptic qualities at all to address the introduction of a foreign pathogen into the wound.
-The bodies natural immune system will in most cases fight off minor invasions but unless the person has the antibodies to fight off that pathogen, an infection will happen.
-Often those that follow the do nothing methods sight tibial cultures that heal piercing without problems or access to antiseptics but their environment is much different than those in populated areas.
+The body's natural immune system will in most cases fight off minor invasions but unless the person has the antibodies to fight off that pathogen, an infection will happen.
+Often those that follow the do-nothing methods sight tibial cultures that heal piercing without problems or access to antiseptics but their environment is much different than those in populated areas.
 Most of us are exposed to thousands of pathogens daily that you will not find in the small isolated tribal communities they sight.

 A healing piercing is an open wound and an open pathway to the body in which foreign pathogens can invade and cause infection.
 It can take anywhere from 2 weeks to a year for a piercing to completely heal and most of us are just not used to have an open wound for that long.
 Precautions need to be taken including the following: